Novelty seeking: Dopamine

 In addition to potential heredity, novelty-seeking behaviors are seen with the modulation of dopamine.
 The overall effect of dopamine when exposed to a novel stimulus is a mass release of the neurotransmitter in reward systems of the brain including the mesolimbic pathway.

 The mesolimbic pathway is active in every type of addiction and is involved with reinforcement.
 Because of the activation in the brain, novelty seeking has been linked to personality disorders as well as substance abuse and other addictive behaviors.
 DRD4 receptors are highly expressed in areas of the limbic system, which is associated with emotion and cognition.
 Single-nucleotide polymorphisms such as rs4680 have also been examined within this realm of study.

 Age

-It is important to note the individual's age with novelty seeking.
+Age is an important factor with novelty seeking.
 The behavior will decrease with time, especially as the brains of adolescents and young adults finalize their development.
 Possible factors of variation include gender, ethnicity, temperament, and environment.